-The linked reports displayed are limited to those that you are authorized to run or run deferred.
-When running an HTML report with On-demand Paging enabled, the qualifying Auto Lin

-■ When running an HTML report with On-demand Paging enabled, the qualifying Auto Link targets appear on the menu in the order that they are specified in the request.
+- □ The linked reports displayed are limited to those that you are authorized to run or run deferred. - ❑ When running an HTML report with On-demand Paging enabled, the qualifying Auto Link targets appear on the menu in the order that they are specified in the request.
 This is also true for a chart request that is a legacy graph format (PFJ-based formats, such as PNG and non-bucket HTML5).
 In reports, horizontal lines appear in the menu to separate user specified drilldowns and Auto Link navigation options.

-Consideration should be given to how many reports or charts are indicated as Auto Link targets, as the run time Multi-drill menu for the qualifying target reports may become long length.
-In these cases, some browsers may display a script processing warning message.
-The Auto Link Enabled and an Auto Link Target options can be set individually or both can be set on the same report or chart if that item meets the Auto Linking requirements.
-How to Set an Existing Report or Chart as Auto Link Enabled 1.
-In the Resources tree, right-click a report or chart and click Edit.
+- □ Consideration should be given to how many reports or charts are indicated as Auto Link targets, as the run time Multi-drill menu for the qualifying target reports may become long in length.
+In these cases, some browsers may display a script processing warning message. - □ The Auto Link Enabled and an Auto Link Target options can be set individually or both can be set on the same report or chart if that item meets the Auto Linking requirements.

+Procedure: How to Set an Existing Report or Chart as Auto Link Enabled

+1. On the Home page, right-click a report or chart and click Edit.

 InfoAssist+ opens in the relevant mode.

-2. Verify that there is a sort (BY) field in the report or chart. ☐ For reports, sort fields are added to the BY field container. ☐ For charts, sort fields are added to the Horizontal, Vertical, or Color field containers.
-3. On the Format tab, in the Auto Linking group, click Enable Auto Linking.
-4. Save the report or chart.
+2. Verify that there is a sort (BY) field in the report or chart.

+□ For reports, sort fields are added to the BY field container.

+□ For charts, sort fields are added to the Horizontal, Vertical, or Color field containers.

+- 3. On the Format tab, in the Auto Linking group, click Enable Auto Linking. - 4.
+Save the report or chart.